Showing posts with label granddaugher. Show all posts

 Riding the Duck

-The Penitentiary is located between Twenty-first and Twenty-second Streets in the Fairmont section of Philly along the Delaware River.
+The Penitentiary, located at Penitentiary first and Twenty-second Streets in the Fairmont section of Philly, along the Delaware River.

-We also saw two large skyscrapers purchased for casinos by Donald Trumpet.
+We also saw two large skyscrapers that Donald Trump purchased for casinos.

-The DUCK goes from water to land, we ride by Betsy and John Ross home their upholstery business at 239 Arch Street.
+The DUCK goes from water to land.
+We ride by Betsy and John Ross' home and their upholstery business at 239 Arch Street.

-Every day people who built and sustained the city of Philly restored the Elfreth Alley in the late 1950s.
+Every day, people who built and sustained the city of Philly restored Elfreth Alley in the late 1950s.

 After our 70-minute ride, we returned to the Independence Visitors.

-We proceeded to walk down to Chestnut Street to catch the bus back to the RMH.
+We walked down to Chestnut Street to catch the bus back to the RMH.

-The trip was an uneventful one and we reached our destination.
+The trip was uneventful, and we reached our destination.

-We proceeded to get off the bus and we walked a couple of blocks to the RMH.
+We got off the bus and walked a couple of blocks to the RMH.

-At the RMH Lora makes taxicab reservations for tomorrow, for a taxicab to take us to the airport.
+At the RMH, Lora makes a reservation for a taxicab for tomorrow to take us to the airport.

 I returned Fran's Bus card, and my daughter settled the room rental.